Polytechnic University of Turin: Rankings

-In the recent years, Politecnico di Torino is consistently ranked as one of the best universities in Italy and in Europe, and as of 2021 it is ranked by QS World University Rankings among the top 40 engineering and technology universities in the world, with many Rankings by subject in the world's top 20 and 30.

-In particular, according to QS Top Universities Ranking 2021, Politecnico di Torino ranked 30th in the world for Mechanical Engineering, 15th in the world for Petroleum Engineering, 34th in the world for Architecture and 33rd in the world for Civil Engineering.
+Into the 21st century, Politecnico di Torino is consistently ranked as one of the best universities in Italy and in Europe, and as of 2024 it is ranked by QS World University Rankings among the top 52 engineering and technology universities in the world, with many rankings by subject in the world's top 20 and 30.
+In particular, according to QS Top Universities Ranking 2024, Politecnico di Torino ranked 28th in the world for Mechanical Engineering, 22nd in the world for Petroleum Engineering, 21st in the world for Architecture and 33rd in the world for Civil Engineering.